-- 3. Are streets and spaces designed to encourage low vehicle speeds and create a safe environment to move around? - Are buildings and detailed street design used to encourage cars to drive slower and more carefully? - Do houses front onto streets to encourage social interaction and provide natural surveillance?
+3 Are streets designed to encourage low vehicle speeds?

-- > Do streets consider pedestrians and cyclists first rather than simply as routes for vehicles? - > Are all streets and spaces well-lit and overlooked by properties and accessible for all?
+- Are buildings and detailed street design used to encourage cars to drive slower and more carefully? - Do houses front onto streets to encourage social interaction and provide natural surveillance? - Do streets consider pedestrians and cyclists first rather than simply as routes for vehicles?